telerik/ajax-docs/controls/grid/data-editing/how-to/different-edit-forms-on-edit-and-insert.md

 ---
 title: Different Edit Forms on Edit and Insert
-page_title: Different Edit Forms on Edit and Insert | UI for ASP.NET AJAX Documentation
+page_title: Different Edit Forms on Edit and Insert | RadGrid for ASP.NET AJAX Documentation
 description: Different Edit Forms on Edit and Insert
 slug: grid/data-editing/how-to/different-edit-forms-on-edit-and-insert
 tags: different,edit,forms,on,edit,and,insert